ecpp/go-kernel/README.md

 # GO-KERNEL

-GO-Kernel is an exemplary software solution for CS:GO that utilizes kernel drivers to facilitate safe, efficient and secure memory access.
+GO-Kernel is an software solution for CS:2 that utilizes kernel drivers to facilitate safe, efficient and secure memory access.
-It offers a range of features, including signature scanning, DirectX 11 ESP, legit aim bot and many more.

-How-To
+## How-To

 1- Build the kernel-driver (Release + x64)